SingingBush/barcode4j/README.md

  - Package names will be updated to _com.singingbush.barcode4j_ equivalent
  - Drop support for JDK 7 (potentially only support JDK 11 and above)
  - Drop all uses of the now defunct Avalon Framework.
 See [issue #15](https://github.com/SingingBush/barcode4j/issues/15)
- - Remove Saxon support (as [Saxonica](https://www.saxonica.com/) don't include the required interface in Saxon HE, and it seems the saxon extension was never published)
+ - Saxon support will be updated to work with the latest Saxon EE ([Saxonica](https://www.saxonica.com/) now have a Maven repository for Saxon EE)
  - Remove the Ant build
  - Support Java modules (JPMS) via proper use of _module-info.java_ files in the source.
 (If JDK 8 is supported this will be via multi-release jar)